beyarkay/masters-thesis/src/01_introduction.md

    and of the different hyperparameter combinations is compared.
 3. **Detecting gestures from background noise**: An assessment is made of the capability of any one algorithm to perform implicit segmentation.
-4. **Performance impact of background noise**: The requirement for an algorithm to perform implicit segmentation is likely to have a detrimental effect on the classification algorithm's performance on classifying the gestures.
+4. **Performance impact of background sensor noise**: The requirement for an algorithm to perform implicit segmentation is likely to have a detrimental effect on that algorithm's performance.
 This impact is examined and discussed.
 5. **Classification speed**: As _Ergo_ is to be a real-time keyboard replacement, the speed with which different classification algorithms can make accurate class predictions is recorded and evaluated.